-Email communications are a form of electronic record.
-Just as a practice secures physical documents, an electronic records system and computer network must have tight security protocols to prevent malicious intrusions, viruses and user-errors.
-To prevent privacy breeches and document losses, establish rules regarding what client-related documents counselors and staff can access on personal devices, such as cell phones and tablets.
+Email communications are a form of an electronic record.
+Just as a practice secures physical documents, an electronic records system and computer network must have tight security protocols to prevent malicious intrusions, viruses, and user errors.
+To prevent privacy breaches and document losses, establish rules regarding what client-related documents counselors and staff can access on personal devices, such as cell phones and tablets.

 - Know the location of all physical and electronic documents by keeping an updated inventory.
 Group the records into categories, or record classes, that follow the practice’s retention schedule.
 To make locating records simpler, use consistent nomenclature.